vq-pro/Kumojin/README.md

 * I initially setup a multi-module project, to keep the frontend and backend separate.
 But this proved a hassle trying to start/stop the backend process from the frontend automatically.
 For simplicity's sake, I set it up as a single project and a single Spring Boot application.
 This way the embedded Tomcat instance will serve both sides.

+* I have also selected to not use any JS framework, due to the simplicity of the functionality definition.
+So straight JavaScript was used.